Are metal clothes pegs suitable for windy conditions?

 Do Stainless Steel Pegs rust?

-If you live in close proximity to the ocean, the 316 Marine Grade Stainless Steel Pegs may be more preferable, as they are the highest grade stainless steel wire peg available.
-EORTH have been using Stainless Steel Clothes Pegs for over two years, we are located two kilometres back from the ocean, and rust is not an issue.
-Should you encounter any surface rust on your pegs you can soak them in a CLR solution for a few weeks.
-After this period they will be like new!
+If you live in close proximity to the ocean, the 316 Marine Grade Stainless Steel Pegs would be more suitable, as they are the highest grade stainless steel wire peg available.
+Should you encounter any surface rust on your pegs you can soak them in a CLR solution to remove the rust.

 How many stainless steel pegs should I buy?

 A bag of 40 stainless steel pegs would be suitable for small loads of laundry.
-If you do a lot of large loads of laundry then you’ll want to buy two bags of pegs for your laundry.
-If you’re unsure then you can always buy one bag of stainless steel clothes pegs and purchase additional pegs at a future date.
+If you do a lot of large loads of laundry then you’ll want at least two bags of pegs for your laundry.

 Not sure which Stainless Steel Pegs are the best for your clothes line?
 Read EORTH’s guide to finding the Best Environmentally Friendly Clothes Pegs.